elixir-lang/elixir-lang.github.com/crash-course.markdown

 def sum, do: 0
 def sum(a), do: a
 def sum(a, b), do: a + b
-def sum(a, b, c), do : a + b + c
+def sum(a, b, c), do: a + b + c
 {% endhighlight %}

-Guard expressions provide a concise way to define functions the accept a limited set of values based on some condition.
+Guard expressions provide a concise way to define functions that accept a limited set of values based on some condition.

 **Erlang**